picandocodigo/List-Category-Posts/readme.txt

 **Please do not ask for support when you are having issues with your CSS**.
 I can't solve every user's CSS problems.
 Feel free to ask on the forums or WP Answers.
 But please, **[read the instructions first](http://wordpress.org/extend/plugins/list-category-posts/other_notes/)**.

 == Upgrade Notice ==

+= 0.37 =

+When using `content=yes`, if the post has a more tag, the plugin will only show the content previous to the more tag and not all the content as it used before (it now supports the more tag the same way as WordPress).

 = 0.34 =
  * Now the plugin accepts either class or tag or both for styling elements (such as date, author, etc. to display).
 When just using a tag, it will sorround the element with that tag.
 When using just a class, it will sorround the element between span tags and the given CSS class.
 Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) under **HTML & CSS Customization** for more info.